 The version I read from was the Hawai’i Pidgin Bible (“Da Jesus Book”), a Wycliffe translation of the New Testament into the language of Native Hawaiians.
 The Hawai’i Pidgin language is a mix of common English and Polynesians roots.
 It’s a fascinating translation that can seem rather silly at first glance, but can also surprise you with its simple depth.
 Read this section a couple times for yourself and you’ll see what I mean:

 Christmas is here.
 It seems only yesterday that it was the start of school… Thanksgiving even… and now the celebration of Jesus’ birth is upon us.
 What’s a busy parent to do to make sure the kiddos are still feeling safe, loved, capable, and responsible amidst all the hustle and bustle?
 Here are a few ideas from Christmas past…

 Zeke and Andrew are two teenage boys in a family that started building a tradition of reading the Bible together during Advent when they were pint-sized.
 Each night they lit the candle, read that day’s page from their advent book, and some scripture or a brief devotional.
 Then they moved the figurines for Mary, Joseph and donkey a tiny bit closer to the manger scene until the last day when baby Jesus was added!
 Though they are no longer little children, Zeke and Andrew still make sure this remains a nightly tradition at Christmas!

 With more kids than ever dropping out of their parents’ faith, it’s critical for parents to put some traditions in place that the kids will value – and they DO value traditions far more than parents realize.

-The Advent season started on Sunday, so now is a great time to make some special preparations in your home to welcome Jesus as your special guest.
+During Advent (the days leading up to Christmas) is a great time to make some special preparations in your home to welcome Jesus as your special guest.
 Here are some ideas from three families with kids of different ages who took time together to prepare their hearts to celebrate Jesus’ birth.